How (and When) to Harvest Garlic

-Once the tops start yellowing off there will be no more bulb development so don’t hold out for bigger bulbs at this point.
-If your bulbs are small it’s because they were hungry, dry, soggy or had too much competition from weeds.
-Get them up and have another go next year.
+• Don't hold out for bigger bulbs at this point.
+If your bulbs are small it's because they were hungry, dry or soggy.
+Get them up, and have another go next year.

-Should you follow popular lore and let the tops dry right off before harvesting, you’ll notice that when the top falls over it exposes the bulb inside.
-By this time the bulb is over mature and is likely to have split – growing a new lot of cloves off the side.
-Both these things mean the bulb is no longer sealed in a skin.
-It means moisture is in, decay has begun, and ends with the sadness that is a short shelf life.
+• Don't leave them until the tops have dried right off - by this time the bulb is over mature and is likely to have split - growing a new lot of cloves off the side.
+Once the bulb is no longer sealed in a skin, it means moisture is in, decay has begun, and ends with the sadness that is a short shelf life.

 The Wait for Dry Days

-To prevent fungus and decay in storage it’s important to let garlic dry off a bit while still in the ground, and it’s crucial to harvest on a dry day.
-A sunny, dry week pre harvest is ideal, but that’s not going to happen this year in Levin!
-There’s plenty of rain forecast in the weeks ahead, so I’ll just take whatever dry days I can get.
-I don’t want to hold out for a long dry spell and risk over mature, split bulbs.
-According to Met service there’s 3 dry days at the start of next week, so Wednesday has garlic harvest written all over it.
+To prevent fungus and decay in storage, let garlic dry off a bit while still in the ground, and it's crucial to harvest on a dry day.
+A sunny, dry week pre harvest is ideal, but it's a balancing act between over mature garlic, actually having the time to do the job and ideal weather - just take whatever dry days you can get.

 Harvest gently